 In this lesson, you'll review the recipe that produces would verb phrases and then learn its capacity to express probability.
 Besides learning more about Recipe 10, you'll learn a new recipe that will help you to express the future.
 This is Recipe 11.
 Because this lesson is building toward the subjunctive recipes, you'll also learn a number of phrases that can trigger the subjunctive.
 As you'll do in every lesson, you'll go over some new vocabulary words.
 You'll pay special attention to ser and ir in this lesson, too.
 When you're finished, you'll have completed Recipes 10 and 11.

 The focus of this lesson, like all the others, is the recipes.
 You'll build on what you've learned in previous lessons by practicing Recipes 12 through 14.
-Laying the foundation for the subjunctive in the previous lesson, this lesson does the same and more so that you'll be prepared for the subjunctives recipes in Lesson 12.
+Laying the foundation for the subjunctive in the previous lesson, this lesson does the same and more so that you'll be prepared for the subjunctives recipes later on.
 After you finish it, you'll have learned Recipes 1 through 14.

 If you've ever heard the phrase, Viva Las Vegas, you've made the first step toward learning the subjunctive.
 In this lesson, framed up against the memories of Señor Macías, Platero, and David Smith, you'll learn the present and past subjunctives.
 After you finish this, the final lesson, you'll have learned a total of 17 recipes that should help you speak fluent Spanish!
 You now have the tools you need to read, write, and say whatever you want.
 It's up to you now to seek out Spanish speakers.
 May your recipes be with you!

 Dan Mikels is a college instructor who has been teaching Spanish for more than 20 years.
 He holds a master's degree and has authored and coauthored more than 20 educational products, including Speed Spanish, Fast French, and a variety of reading programs.

 - This course can be taken on either a PC or Mac.